 Ronda to Granada was faster and on the highway.
 We stopped for some coffee before making our way through the last leg of the road trip.

 Our little road trip took us about 7 hours.
 We made it to Granada on time to catch the sunset over Alhambra.

-We celebrated our successful road trip with a dinner at Il Gondolier, a nice italian restaurant in Granada!
-Their salads and pizza was good but we really enjoyed the deserts and homemade lemoncillo the most!!
+We celebrated our successful road trip with dinner at Il Gondolier, a nice Italian restaurant in Granada!
+Their salads and pizza were good but we really enjoyed the deserts and homemade limoncello the most!!

 Until next time, Cheers!

 You might also like:

 Top things to do in Barcelona with kids

 Why you should visit Malaga

 PIN IT FOR LATER